gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/arraymethods3.md

 * type: code-snippet
 * language: python3.6
 * id: 41fe3188-d6e9-4f43-9c4a-a1313a61b407
-* title: getElementsUpTo
+* title: get_elements_up_to

 ### !question

-Write a function called "getElementsUpTo".
+Write a function called "get_elements_up_to".

-Given an list and a index, "getElementsUpTo", returns a list with all the elements up until, but not including, the element at the given index.
+Given an list and a index, "get_elements_up_to", returns a list with all the elements up until, but not including, the element at the given index.

 Notes:
 * In order to do this you should be familiar with slicing lists in Python.